neurohacked/neuronet/README.md

 node neuronetCustomer.js
 ```

-This will jack you into *NeuroNet* consumer portal and list all available products for purchase.
+This will jack you into the *NeuroNet* consumer portal and list all available products for purchase.

 <img src="img/001.png" width="65%" alt="First Connection"/>